moleculerjs/site/source/docs/broker.md

 ```

 ## REPL mode
 Broker has an interactive REPL mode to help the development & testing.
 With REPL you can load services, call actions, emit events, subscribe & unsubscribe events from your console.
-[Read more](repl.html)
+[Read more about it](repl.html)